26 Jul “Honey” – And Other Stories

 Her mum knew of the man, she explains, but was not aware that her daughter was spending most of her time at his house.
 She didn’t approve of him one whit, as you might imagine.

-Casey then shares how her brother had dropped her at the hostel once, after a wedding, but as soon as he was gone, she had promptly picked up her overnight back, got into a mathree and left.
+Casey then shares how her brother had dropped her at the hostel one evening, after a wedding, but as soon as he was gone, she had promptly picked up her overnight bag, got into a mathree and left.

 We can’t help but laugh at the folly of youth.

 Thankfully, she left the relationship after she discovered that the “home” she was cleaning had somewhat of a revolving door.
 Her boyfriend, it transpired, had been seeing other girls on the sly.
 Yet before she met him, Casey had been saving herself for just the right person.
 Turns out it wasn’t him.